Calligraphy and Painting from the National Museum of China

 This Australian-first exhibition explored the breadth and tradition of Chinese calligraphy and painting through artworks from the National Museum of China’s collection.

 Previously on show at the National Museum of Australia, 5 April to 28 July 2019

 All images courtesy National Museum of China

 Calligraphy and painting are two treasures of traditional Chinese culture.
 For thousands of years artists have produced works that have sustained the practice of China’s most revered art and provided cultural nourishment for the Chinese people.

-See exquisite paintings by three Chinese modern artists — Xie Yun, Xiao Lang and Wang Naizhuang — and a replica of an extraordinary 20-metre-long 18th-century scroll documenting Emperor Qianlong’s 1751 tour to the southern provinces.
-A mesmerising and immersive animation brings the story of the scroll and its historical figures to life in intricate three-dimensional detail.
+Exhibition highlights included exquisite paintings by three Chinese modern artists — Xie Yun, Xiao Lang and Wang Naizhuang — and a replica of an extraordinary 20-metre-long 18th-century scroll documenting Emperor Qianlong’s 1751 tour to the southern provinces.
+A mesmerising and immersive animation brought the story of the scroll and its historical figures to life in intricate three-dimensional detail.

 In our collection